Apple App Store Fees vs Stripe: Stripe Integration for iOS and Avoiding Apple’s App Store Commission

 Despite the court’s decision, the matter with outside payment linking is still in the process of being settled.

 While developers can now include external payment links in iOS apps on the U.S. storefront without Apple’s interference, most apps are still required to also offer in-app purchases.
-The main exception appears to be “reader” apps—like Spotify—which have already begun shipping versions that exclusively use external payments.
+The main exception appears to be “reader” apps—like Spotify—which, following recent policy updates after the Apple-Epic ruling, can link to external websites for account management and payments and have already begun shipping versions that exclusively use external payments.

 Pros and cons of external Stripe integration (US context)